kimruddock/pawelgrzybek.github.io/_drafts/2017-10-02-return-multiple-elements-from-a-component-with-react-16.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>
 </p>

 Nice!
 Isn't it?!
-Find out more really cool features added in new version of React in this [great Egghead course](https://egghead.io/courses/leverage-new-features-of-react-16) by [Nik Graf](https://twitter.com/nikgraf).
+Find out about more really cool features added in the new version of React in this [great Egghead course](https://egghead.io/courses/leverage-new-features-of-react-16) by [Nik Graf](https://twitter.com/nikgraf).

 Did you find it helpful?
-Consider to hit this share button to make me more popular than I am!
+Consider to hit the share button below to make me more popular than I am!
 Have a great day you all 🥑